jh0ker/SPinfo/README.md

 # Pokemon Go Info Telegram Bot

 Pokemon Go Telegram Bot which calculate the perfect wild IVs and the perfect RAID IVs for any Raid bosses.
-Generation 4 will be added soon.
+Generation 4 is COMPLETLY added.

 Instructions: